 - Develop products to make Maine more competitive in the North American mass timber market.
 There are 10 species in the SPF-S lumber grouping, seven of which grow in Maine.
-As SPF-S is already approved for use in CLT (grade V4), from a mechanical standpoint, all 10 species can be used today for CLT manufacture.
-However, what is unknown is the bondline durability of these species when used in a cross oriented layup.
-A study at UMaine will conduct durability (shear and delamination) testing on all 10 species per PRG-320.
-If there is a problem with any, solutions may be investigated (e.g. higher spread rates, pressures, formulation modifications, etc…).
-March 2021 update: All 10 species passed the durability tests of PRG-320, meaning all are viable as CLT feedstock today, both from a mechanical and durability standpoint.
-A separately funded study is qualifying two new grades of CLT using Maine-sawn machine stress rated (MSR) lumber, which will have among the highest CLT values, again making Maine more attractive to CLT producers.
+As SPF-S is already approved for use in CLT (PRG-320 Grade V4), from a mechanical standpoint, all 10 species can be used today for CLT manufacture.
+However, what was unknown was the bondline durability of these species when used in a cross oriented layup.
+A study at UMaine was conducted to investigate the durability of all 10 species to the PRG-320 requirements.
+All 10 species passed the durability tests of PRG-320, meaning all are viable as CLT feedstock today, both from a mechanical and durability standpoint – download the report here.
+A separately funded study has qualified two new “E” grades (E21 and E21M1) of CLT using machine stress rated (MSR) lumber from Maine, one of which has among the highest CLT values, again making Maine more attractive to CLT producers. –download the report here.

-- Coordinate execution of a Life Cycle Analysis (LCA) of CLT construction systems, which the wood design community in North America agrees is a need to demonstrate the environmental benefits of using CLT.
-An LCA will be conducted on the proposed 90,000 ft2 CLT addition to the UMaine Composites Center.
+- Coordinate execution of a Life Cycle Analysis (LCA) of CLT construction systems, which the wood design community in North America agreed is a need to demonstrate the environmental benefits of using CLT.
+An LCA was conducted on the proposed 90,000 ft² CLT addition to the UMaine Composites Center.
 This LCA will potentially assist in fundraising for the new addition as well as add to the much-needed database of LCAs on CLT construction in North America.
 CLT Lab Addition Life-Cycle Carbon and Energy Report

 Brock Commons: An 18 story wood building